 Graphical tools interoperate effortlessly with the platform, but ultimately, they serve different purposes than the platform itself.
 GUIs are optimized to be easy to learn and to make as many decisions for the user as possible.
 Stream processing platforms are rightly designed as general computation and high-performance messaging infrastructure.
 The two could not be more different; indeed, comparing the stream platform to a graphical tool is like comparing Excel to Oracle.
 Certainly Oracle and Excel can both be used to manage structured data, but no one would describe Excel as a flexible, general-purpose backbone of a data infrastructure on which an enterprise might be built.
 Put simply, nobody runs SAP on Excel.

 Of course, we will always continue to improve Apache Kafka and the Confluent Platform, including our graphical monitoring and management application, our connectors, metadata management and the various clients.
 We hope to provide the best possible platform for building applications on streams of events—this includes ETL, stream processing, event-driven apps and everything in between.
 The focus on building a streams-first platform for data-driven business will continue to drive our decisions.
 This is why when you look at Confluent Platform as an ETL tool, it is a bit like looking at a car and wondering whether it would be a good umbrella.

 As you can see, ETL as we have known it is under the same evolutionary pressures as any other part of the technology ecosystem, and is changing rapidly.

-If you’re interested in a deeper discussion of the topic, join Confluent co-founder and Kafka co-creator Neha Narkhede for her online talk, ETL is Dead; Long Live Streams, on June 8, 2017.
-Don’t miss it, register now.
+If you’re interested in a deeper discussion of the topic, watch the online talk, ETL is Dead; Long Live Streams, featuring Confluent co-founder and Apache Kafka co-creator Neha Narkhede.
+View the recording.